o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 }
 ```

-<a id="dump-preferences-with-key"></a>
-### Example: Storing Editor Preferences using a key of `"/Amazon/Editor/Preferences"`

-Invoking the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of `"/Amazon/Editor/Preferences"` as follows
+Invoking the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of `"/Amazon/Editor/Preferences"` as follows:

 ```c++
 AZ::SettingsRegistryMergeUtils::DumperSettings dumperSettings;